focusedonsound/fpp_custom_theme/README.md

-# fpp-plugin-Template
+# fpp-custom-theme
-Template plugin for FPP Plugin developers
+This plugin allows for custom themes in Falcon Pi Player